Entebbe raid

-Representatives within the Israeli government initially debated over whether to concede or respond by force, as the hijackers had threatened to kill the 106 captives if the specified prisoners were not released.
-Acting on intelligence provided by Mossad, the decision was made to have the Israeli military undertake a rescue operation.
-The Israeli plans included preparation for an armed confrontation with Amin's Uganda Army.

-Initiating the operation at nightfall on 3 July 1976, Israeli transport planes flew 100 commandos over 4000 km to Uganda for the rescue effort.
-Over the course of 90 minutes, 102 of the hostages were rescued successfully, with three having been killed.
-One of the dead hostages, Dora Bloch, was murdered by Ugandan authorities at a hospital in Kampala shortly after the Israeli rescue operation; she had fallen ill during the hijacking and was removed from the plane for treatment prior to the commandos' arrival.
-The Israeli military suffered five wounded and one killed; Yonatan Netanyahu was Israel's sole fatality of Operation Entebbe, and had led Sayeret Matkal during the rescue effort – he was the older brother of Benjamin Netanyahu, who would later become Israel's prime minister.
-The Israeli commandos killed all of the hijackers and 45 Ugandan soldiers, and 11 of Uganda's MiG-17s and MiG-21s were destroyed.
-Over the course of the operation in Uganda, Israel received support from neighbouring Kenya.
-Idi Amin, the then President of Uganda, subsequently issued orders for the Ugandan army to kill all Kenyans living in Uganda, leading to the deaths of 245 Kenyan-Ugandans and the exodus of around 3000 Kenyans from Uganda.
+Following the 27 June hijacking, the captors took the 248 passengers hostage with the objective of compelling the release of imprisoned Palestinian militants and international prisoners.
+Backed by over 100 Ugandan soldiers and welcomed by President Amin at Entebbe, the hijackers moved the hostages to a disused terminal.
+After releasing most non-Israeli hostages over the following days, the terrorists held the remaining 106 captives, predominantly Israelis and the flight crew, in a separate room.

+After initial debate over whether to negotiate, the Israeli government decided on a military rescue based on intelligence provided by Mossad, preparing for potential armed confrontation with the Ugandan army.

+Initiating the operation at nightfall on 3 July 1976, Israeli transport planes flew 100 commandos over 4000 km to Uganda.
+During the assault, the commandos rescued 102 hostages and killed all the hijackers alongside 45 Ugandan soldiers, while destroying 11 Ugandan fighter jets.
+Three hostages died during the raid, and a fourth—Dora Bloch, who had been taken to a Kampala hospital prior to the rescue—was subsequently murdered by Ugandan authorities.
+Sayeret Matkal unit commander Yonatan Netanyahu was the sole Israeli military fatality, alongside five wounded commandos.

+Israel received logistical support from neighboring Kenya during the operation.
+In retaliation, President Amin ordered the Ugandan army to target Kenyans, leading to the killings of hundreds of Kenyan-Ugandans and the exodus of thousands more from the country.

+The raid became a landmark event of the era, generating widespread international media coverage, literature, and cinematic adaptations.
+It significantly influenced global counter-terrorism strategy and heightened Western resolve against state-backed hostage crises.

 Hijacking

 On 27 June 1976, Air France Flight 139, an Airbus A300B4-203 registered as with serial number 019, departed from Tel Aviv, Israel, carrying 246 mainly Jewish and Israeli passengers and a crew of 12.
 The plane flew to Athens, Greece, where it picked up an additional 58 passengers, including four hijackers.
+(Note: Sources state varying numbers of passengers, between 228 and 246; the higher figure is taken from The New York Times.)
 It departed for Paris at 12:30 pm.
 Just after takeoff, the flight was hijacked by two Palestinians from the Popular Front for the Liberation of Palestine – External Operations (PFLP-EO), Jayel al-Arja and Fayez Abdul-Rahim al Jaber, and two Germans, Wilfried Böse and Brigitte Kuhlmann, from the German Revolutionary Cells.
 The hijackers diverted the flight to Benghazi, Libya.
 There it was held on the ground for seven hours for refuelling.
 During that time the hijackers released British-born Israeli citizen Patricia Martell, who pretended to have a miscarriage.
 The plane left Benghazi and at 3:15 pm on the 28 June, more than 24 hours after the flight's original departure, it arrived at Entebbe International Airport in Uganda.